open-contracting/standard/docs/guidance/map/related_processes.md

 * There are multiple competitive stages: for example, when a framework agreement involves second-stage competitions.
 * The procurement systems used at different stages of the process are managed by different bodies, and cannot be integrated.

 OCDS models the first and second stages of framework agreement procedures as separate contracting processes, linked together using the `relatedProcesses` array.
-The `tender.techniques.hasFrameworkAgreement` field from the [techniques](https://extensions.open-contracting.org/en/extensions/techniques/master/) extension is used to identify contracting processes that represent the first stage of a framework agreement procedure.
+The `tender.techniques.hasFrameworkAgreement` field, from the [Techniques](https://extensions.open-contracting.org/en/extensions/techniques/master/) extension, is used to identify contracting processes that represent the first stage of a framework agreement procedure.
 The presence of a related process with a `.relationship` set to ‘framework’ is used to identify contracting processes that represent the second stage of a framework agreement procedure.

 The following diagram shows how OCDS models a framework agreement procedure with two second stages: one with competition and one without competition.
 Grey blocks represent unused sections of the OCDS schema.

 ![OCDS framework agreement model](../../_static/png/framework_agreement_model.png)

-The `tender.competitive` field of the [competitive](https://extensions.open-contracting.org/en/extensions/competitive/master/) extension is used to distinguish whether the second stage of a framework agreement procedure involves competition.
+The `tender.competitive` field, from the [Competitive](https://extensions.open-contracting.org/en/extensions/competitive/master/) extension, is used to indicate whether the second stage involves competition.

 The following guidance describes how to model the different stages of a framework agreement procedure in OCDS.

 ### Invitation to participate in the first stage of a framework agreement procedure

-* Create a release and set `.tag` to 'tender'
+* Create a release and add 'tender' to the `tag` array
-* For each buyer that will participate in the framework agreement, add an `Organization` object to `parties`, set `.role` to 'buyer' and populate its other fields.
+* For each buyer that will participate in the framework agreement, add an `Organization` object to the `parties` array, add 'buyer' to its `.roles`, and populate its other fields.
-* If all public entities can participate, then omit them from the parties array and add a note in the publication policy to explain how users should interpret a contracting process with no buyers..
+  * If all potential buyers can participate, don't add them to the `parties` array.
+Instead, add a note in the [publication policy](../publish) to explain how users should interpret a contracting process with no buyers.
-* If only one buyer will participate in the framework agreement, add an `OrganizationReference` object to `buyer` and set `.id` and `.name` to the values from the buyer's `Organization` object.
+  * If a single buyer will participate in the framework agreement, set the `buyer.id` and `buyer.name` to match the buyer's object in the `parties` array.
 Otherwise, don't populate `buyer`.
 * In the `tender` section, set:
-    *   `.techniques.hasFrameworkAgreement` to 'True'.
+  * `tender.techniques.hasFrameworkAgreement` to `true`.
-    *   `.contractPeriod` to the duration of the framework agreement.
+  * `tender.contractPeriod` to the duration of the framework agreement.
-    *   If the framework agreement is closed, set `.tenderPeriod.endDate` to the deadline for responses to the invitation.
+  * If the framework agreement is closed, set `tender.tenderPeriod.endDate` to the deadline for responses to the invitation.
-    *   If the framework agreement is open, set `.tenderPeriod.endDate` to the last date that new suppliers can be added.
+  * If the framework agreement is open, set `tender.tenderPeriod.endDate` to the last date that new suppliers can be added.

 #### Setting procurement method